BahneGork/notenote.link/_notes/No Graph/Templates/combat missions/Combat mission 5 Save the innocent.md

 ---
-title:Combat mission 5 Save the innocent
+title: Combat mission 5 Save the innocent
 ---
 ### Mission 5: Save the Innocent